astropy/astropy/docs/development/quickstart.rst

 Making code or documentation changes
 ------------------------------------

-Before modifying any part of the astropy package, ensure you follow the :ref:`contributing environment <contributing_environment>` guidelines to set up an appropriate development environment.
-Next you will find it helpful to scan through the :ref:`astropy contribution guidelines <contributing_codebase>`.
+Now comes the fun part where you use your favorite editor or IDE to make changes to the code or documentation!
+At a high level this breaks into a few parts:

+- **Make changes**: Make the changes you want to make.
+This could be fixing a bug, adding a new feature, or updating the documentation.
+- **Test changes**: For code changes, ensure that they work as expected following the process outlined in the :ref:`testing-guidelines` section.
-Once you have made code or documentation changes you will want to test the code FIXME:LINK and/or build the documentation FIXME:LINK to ensure that your changes work as expected.
+- **Build documentation**: If you are updating the documentation, you will want to `build the documentation <builddocs>` to ensure that it looks good.
+- **Add a changelog entry**: For most code changes you will need to :ref:`add-changelog`.

+.. tip:: For more information and examples see :ref:`edit-flow` section.

 You can see all the changes you've currently made by running: